⚑ Exercise 4: Compiler Inlining Parameters - Tuning for Binary Size Control

 πŸ“Š Typical Results You Should See

-With the Go compiler binary, you should observe dramatic size differences based on actual measurements:
+With the Go compiler binary, you should observe noticeable size differences:

 Key Insights: